nicolaslechenic/challenge/README.md

 #### Run the test suite

-Each level contains test files so if you want to check it it's easy:
+Each level contains test files so if you want to check, it's easy:

 ```shell
 rspec spec